zzonyo/trust-docs-test/source/index.html.md

 ## FAQ

 ### Q1：What is client-order-id?
 A： The `client-order-id` is an optional request parameter while placing order.
 It's string type which maximum length is 64.
-The client order id is generated by client, and is only valid within 24 hours.
+The client order id is generated by client, and is only valid within 8 hours (It’s only valid within 2 hours for the final state).

 ### Q2：How to get the order size, price and decimal precision?
 A： You can call API `GET /v1/common/symbols` to get the currency pair information, pay attention to the difference between the minimum amount and the minimum price.